siriusctrl/UniPublic/ML/week5.md

   - Fit the empirical data by using normal distribution
   - Discretised the values
 - Ordinal attributes (low, med, high or 1,2,3,4)
-  - Treat as binary
+  - Treat as count frequency
-    - Count frequency
   - Treat as continuous
   - Treat as nominal
     - Throw away ordering